Main Street (Queens): History

 For much of its early history Main Street was a quiet, small-town street.
 In the beginning, it did not extend south of the Port Washington Branch of the Long Island Rail Road.
 The intersection of Main Street and Northern Boulevard, built in the 17th century, is one of the oldest modern intersections in the United States.
 As of 1891, it continued four blocks south to Franklin Avenue, as another street called Jaggar Avenue.

 The street was extended to Cedar Grove Cemetery in 1920.
 By 1932, Main Street's south end was Reeves Avenue, at the former Spring Hill Golf Club.
 In 1938, an extension opened to the Grand Central Parkway.
 By 1940, the areas around Main Street's northern end, near Flushing, were largely developed.
 Kew Gardens Hills was built around Main Street after World War II.
-On November 23, 1954 the extension south to Queens Boulevard and the Van Wyck Expressway was opened.
+On November 23, 1954, the extension south to Queens Boulevard and the Van Wyck Expressway was opened.

 In the 1970s, in the wake of the 1976 fiscal crisis, more real estate became available.
 The area was quickly settled by Chinese and Koreans.
 By the late 2000s, the area around Main Street was considered a very diverse community.
 The New York Times compared it to the classical Main Street and contrasted its character against Wall Street in Manhattan.
 In the 2020s, Downtown Flushing is undergoing rapid gentrification by Chinese transnational entities.

 Transportation

 Bus service

 The primary public transportation on Main Street is the Q44 bus route, running from the Jamaica Center area through the entire length of Main Street before continuing to the Bronx.
-In 1999, the Q44 was converted into a limited-stop service, supplemented by Q20A and Q20B local buses running from Jamaica to College Point.
+In 1999, the Q44 was converted into a limited-stop service, supplemented by Q20 local bus running from Jamaica to College Point.
 Prior to 2010, the now-defunct Q74 bus served the southern portion of the street between 73rd and Reeves Avenues.
 The route, which ran between Kew Gardens – Union Turnpike station and Queens College, was eliminated in 2010 due to budget cuts within the MTA.
 The X51 express bus served a portion of the street between Elder Avenue near Kissena Park and Horace Harding Expressway, before being discontinued in the 2010 cuts due to low ridership.

 Many buses travel through or terminate on the section of Main Street located in Flushing.
-This includes several routes that run between Flushing and Jamaica, as well as the Q50 bus to Co-op City, Bronx.
-Several other buses intersect with the street at other major streets along the route.
+These buses travel through: